SonicPotions/LXR/README.md

 This is a fork of the LXR DrumSynth firmware.
 My intention for this fork is to add features and fix issues that are important to me.
 I will be freely offering any changes back to the SonicPotions repository.
+The custom firmware is <a href="https://github.com/rudeog/LXR/raw/master/firmware%20image/FIRMWARE.BIN">RIGHT HERE</a> (right click the link and do save as).

 Here are a list of current changes (differences from Sonic Potions repos):
 --------------------------------------------------------------------------